jw2856/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Validation Accuracy = 0.941
 ```

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My best model results were:
+I ran the model a few times, and my best model results were:
 * training set accuracy of 99.7%
 * validation set accuracy of 96.0%
 * test set accuracy of 94.0%

 I started with the suggested LeNet architecture, with parameter settings as indicated above.
 From the outset, it seemed like the base architecture seemed to work decently, though did not hit the target validation accuracies for this project.
-When the results started to indicate that overfitting the test set might be occurring, I tried
+When the results started to indicate that overfitting the test set might be occurring, dropout was very successful, and turning up the number of epochs seemed to push me consistently past the target accuracy.

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images